thedoctors-cj/skyobservingproject/README.md

 1. Make a subdirectory for your new semester, e.g. 2021_Spring

 2. bash script
 a.
-Copy gradeAndTar.sh into your new semester subdirectory:
+Copy gradeAndTar.sh into your new semester subdirectory.

 b.
 In gradeAndTar.sh modify the SEMESTER_START_DATE variable to account for the first day of the semester.
 This is the Saturday 3 weeks before the first observations are due.

 3. In the script WebInterface/web_page.py
 a. change the current_directory variable to the semester subdirectory you just created in step 1 above

 b. start the web server:
 ./web_page.py